 Helium leak testing

 Helium leak testing is a critical step in preparing the sphere for deployment, and MBARI performs this test on every deployment.
-The ESP instrument inside and contains many fluid reagents which cannot be exposed to the vacuum of internal leak testing, so a slight overpressure test is performed.
+The ESP instrument contains many fluid reagents which cannot be exposed to the vacuum of internal leak testing, so a slight overpressure test is performed.
 The vent and purge penetrators are located on the hemisphere hub, but are tube connected to the spaces at the top and bottom of the sphere.
 The sphere is slowly filled with helium from the top down, displacing the air out the bottom vent.
-This provides a high concentration of helium along the equator seals and also displaces the oxygen out of the sphere.
-Due to the large area of the sphere, a high pressure test cannot be safely done, so the helium is pressurized to 2 psig only.
+This provides a high concentration of helium along the equator seals and also displaces the oxygen out of the sphere. because of the large surface area of the sphere, a high pressure test cannot be safely done, so the helium is pressurized to 2 psig only.
 The sphere is then tested with a mass spectrometer leak detector in sniff mode around the seal perimeter and all fittings and penetrators.

 After this leak testing is complete, the helium, which could otherwise be absorbed into the ESP reagents, is purged out with nitrogen from the bottom up.
 As many of the reagents used by the ESP are ethanol based and there are open electronics and brushed motors in the ESP, this nitrogen atmosphere is a simple safety precaution.